| will SSDs end

 with a reader who was asking about a particular rackmount SSD supplier - I

-introduced my concept of enterprise
+introduced my concept of latency and position based

-SSD market silos.
+enterprise SSD market

 There will be

-Vendors - who by design (or
+Vendors - who by design (or accident) - offer

-accident) - offer products which match the spec and price contours of those
+products which match the spec and price contours of those silos - will have

-silos - will have advantages over competitors whose products do too much, too
+advantages over competitors whose products do too much, too little or don't

-For a top level view of these segments refer to the summary
+a top level view of these segments refer to the summary on the right on of this

-I've been talking to SSD company founders
+I've been talking to SSD company founders and investors about my

-and investors about my enterprise SSD silo classifications for about 2 years -
+enterprise SSD silo classifications for about 2 years - having introduced the

-having introduced the concept in my petabyte
+concept in my petabyte

 SSD roadmap article.